 Design is without detail, and every piece of furniture should have no extraneous elements that do not come from material or function.
 This design came about as a reaction to the ornate Art Deco and Art Nouveau styles that preceded it.
 The style also needed to distance itself from the totalitarian German Bauhaus style.
 Pulling in light and natural textures did the job.

-White shiplap is a great way to insert line and texture into the room.
+White shiplap is a great way to insert lines and textures into the room.
 With light wood, the shiplap walls can go unpainted, heightening the organic feel.
 The hearth is central to the Scandinavian home, and a simply shaped fireplace provides it.
 While minimalist, some storage is necessary.

 Simple lines, like the well-known Billy shelving units from IKEA, fit well into a room.
 This design allows for flexibility with stackable and adjustable bookcases.
 Wide, tall, or square, you can form any shape you need out of this bookcase style.
 Cabinet doors of wood or glass are optional.
 Take those simple lines as inspiration and create a simple, useful entertainment center.
 Aim for symmetry, but it can be off a bit.
 Think about closing off some bookcases to be cabinets, and for fun, put the doors on asymmetrically to humanize the strict look.
 The white Trinity fits well into a Scandinavian room.
 Its simple, blocky shapes create a muted focal point, directing attention to the fire.
 Balance the fire and woody textures with green plants with their bright green and sinuous form.
 The aim is a cozy, Danish hygge in a family room.